legend-exp/legend-prodenv/README.md

 # LEGEND Data Production Environment

-This repository provides an environment to handle multiple production cycles.
-The enviroment includes a file system structure and a set of python scripts.
-The default automatic data-production system relies on snakemake and https://github.com/legend-exp/legend-dataflow-hades
+Data production environment to handle multiple production cycles.
+It provides a file system structure and a set of python scripts.
+Within each production cycle, data can be automatically generated using snakemake and https://github.com/legend-exp/legend-dataflow-hades

-## Workflow
+## User's Workflow
-The steps to create a new production cycle and process the data are:
+Creation of a new produciton cycle:
-* source the `setup.sh` to set the environmental variables of the testing environment
+* source `setup.sh` to set some environmental variables
 * run `prodenv-init-cycle` to initialize a new production cycle
-* customize the setting of the new production cycle by editing its `config.json` file
+* customize the `config.json` file in the production cycle
+* check-out specific version of `pygama`, `pyfcutils`, `legend-dataflow-hades`, `legend-metadata`
-* run `prodenv-install-sw` to install the software
+* run `prodenv-install-sw` to install the software in `src`
 * run `snakemake` to populate the multi-tier data structure

-The typical workflow for exisitng production cycles is:
+Workflow for existing production cycles:
-* source the production enviroment `setup.sh`
+* source `setup.sh` to set some environmental variables
-* modify the source code (`pygama`, `pyfcutils`, `legend-dataflow-hades`)
+* customize `pygama`, `pyfcutils`, `legend-dataflow-hades`, `legend-metadata`
 * run `prodenv-install-sw` to reinstall the software
-* remove from the tier structure the files that need to be reprocessed
+* remove all files in `gen/` and `genpar/` that need to be reprocessed
 * run `snakemake` to update the multi-tier data structure

-A brief description of these steps is given in the following.
-Run the scripts with the option `-h` for further information on the arguments and options available.

 ### Source the setup file of the testing enviroment
 ```
 $ source setup.sh
 ```

-Sourcing the `setup.sh` file in the top directory of the testing environment will:
+Sourcing the `setup.sh` file located at the top level of the production environment.
+Sourcing the file will:
-* set environmental variables storing the path to the test environment
+* set data production environmental variables (the name of all variables start with PRODENV)
-* add the `bin` and `tools/bin` directory to the user's PATH to make scripts and tools available from command line
+* add `./bin/` and `./tools/bin/` to PATH, making scripts and tools available from command line

+The content of the source file can also be copied to the users's baschrc file.

 ### Initialize a new production cycle
 ```